Epic Stack Review 2026: Best Free Remix Boilerplate

 Rating: 4/5

 Epic Stack is the best-architected free boilerplate.
-The testing setup, deployment documentation, and code quality are excellent.
-The Remix + SQLite + Fly.io opinions are strong — great if they align with your preferences, limiting if they don't.
+Testing setup that works out of the box, deployment documentation that's actually accurate, SQLite pragmatism that saves hours of local setup, and passkeys support that most boilerplates don't have.
+The Remix + Fly.io opinions are strong — excellent if they align with your preferences, limiting if you're Next.js-first.

 Check out this boilerplate